YairHalberstadt/stronginject/docs/Registration/Decorators.md

 If multiple decorators are registered for a type, all of them will be applied, by wrapping one decorator in another, onion style.
 The order in which decorators wrap each other is deterministic but an implementation detail - you should not rely on this order.

-Decorators are not applied to delegate parameters, or to `[Instance]` fields and properties with Options.DoNotDecorate applied.
+Decorators are not applied to parameters of delegates, or to `[Instance]` fields and properties with Options.DoNotDecorate applied.
 They are applied to everything else.

 ## Decorator Registration